-Design solutions for introductory level problems using appropriate design methodology incorporating elementary programming constructs

-- Create algorithms, code, document, debug, and test introductory level C++ programs - Read, analyze and explain introductory level C++ programs
+- Read, analyze and explain intermediate level C++ programs and their efficiency. - Design solutions for intermediate level problems using appropriate design methodology incorporating intermediate programming constructs using classes and objects. - Create algorithms, code, document, debug and test intermediate C++ programs.

 Attendance Any student who is a No-Show on first day of class will be dropped.